 Submitted by: Jim Tanner

-Notocactus are South American Cacti, with the center of the genus in Brazil and Argentina, but with members throughout the Eastern side of the Andes.
-All are easy to grow, growing freely in the spring through the fall, and going more or less dormant in the fall.
-Some will flower in mid winter, and given their native environment, most do better given a little water year around.
+Notocactus are South American Cacti, with the center of the genus in Brazil, Argentina, Paraguay and Uruguay, throughout the Eastern side of the Andes.
+They are slow growing, need re-potting every 2-3 years.
+They enjoy full sun.
 If watering Notocactus in the winter, avoid fertilization or weak growth may result.
 Some of the more tropical species need protection from colder weather to prevent scarring, but most will take normal Southern California winters without protection.

 All the species are easy to grow from seed.
 Seed is available for nearly all the species and from many localities.
 Fresh seed germinates readily and can grow to a show quality plant in just a few years.
 Vegetative propagation of the clustering types is easy as well.
 Cuttings taken during the late spring and early summer root readily and show new growth before the season is over.